 The following sections describe each of these steps in more detail.

-As an owner of your Azure Storage account, you are not automatically assigned permissions to access data.
+When you create an Azure Storage account, you are not automatically assigned permissions to access data via Azure AD.
 You must explicitly assign yourself an Azure role for Azure Storage.
-You can assign it at the level of your subscription, resource group, storage account, or a container or queue.
+You can assign it at the level of your subscription, resource group, storage account, or container or queue.

 Assign an Azure built-in role

 Before you assign a role to a security principal, be sure to consider the scope of the permissions you are granting.
 Review the Determine resource scope section to decide the appropriate scope.